Call Center Outsourcing5.5 Minute Read

 How It Started

-When Amazon started back in the early 1990s, it was initially an online retailer for books.
+When Amazon started back in the early 1990s, it was an online book retailer.
 Its evolution has been astonishing, and they have now expanded into digital streaming, cloud computing, artificial intelligence, and more, including acquiring subsidiaries like Whole Foods for Amazon Fresh and developing consumer electronics with its Fire TVs and tablets, Echo devices, and Kindle e-readers.
 The “Amazon Effect” has inspired other e-commerce businesses to adopt similar practices to satisfy customer expectations around experience.

 The Customer is King